roylu307/SemanticMining_cls/README.md

 This repo provides the Pytorch implementation of Semantic Feature Mining fpr 3D Object Classification and Segmentation accepted by ICRA2021.

-The code is mainly based on [Pointnet_Pointnet2_pytorch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch/tree/b4e79513391c11e98df30d3241a0a24ed3cb3a2a) by Benny
+The code is mainly based on [Pointnet_Pointnet2_pytorch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch/tree/b4e79513391c11e98df30d3241a0a24ed3cb3a2a) by Benny and [DensePoint](https://github.com/Yochengliu/DensePoint) by Yochengliu

 ### Performance
 | Model | Accuracy |